 Think of the website redesign process as a house remodel.
 You wouldn’t start a remodel by swinging your hammer in random directions and knocking down walls without first double-checking if they’re load-bearing.
-Likewise, before launching into a redesign, you should have a clear map of your website ecosystem and know which pages need to be handled with care versus which ones can be torn down and rebuilt from scratch.
+Likewise, before launching into a redesign, you should have a clear map of your website ecosystem, scope out your wireframes, and know which pages need to be handled with care versus which ones can be torn down and rebuilt from scratch.

 One way to go about it is investigating the relationship between traffic and conversions; depending on how the two are connected, each of your website pages will fall into one of 4 likely categories: